Markovianization with approximate unitary designs

+Overall, the bound in Eq.~\eqref{eq: largedev_design} approaches concentration whenever $d_\mathsf{E}$ is large relative to $d_\mathsf{S}$ and $k$, together with large enough $\design$, as shown in Fig.~\ref{Fig: plot Prob-dE}.
+Generally, it can be seen by inspection that the scaling in these cases will be polynomially vanishing in $d_\mathsf{E}$, exponentially vanishing in $\design$ (upon appropriate choice of parameter $m$), and becomes loose, polynomially in $d_\mathsf{S}$ and exponentially in $k$.
+Therefore, the vast majority of processes sampled from such a $\design$-design are indistinguishable from Markovian ones in this limit.
+This can be intuitively understood as that for processes of small subsystems in large environments ($d_\mathsf{E}\gg{d}_\mathsf{S}^{2k+1}$) undergoing complex enough dynamics (large enough $\design$) will look almost Markovian with high probability if the system is probed not too many times (small $k$).
+We will now show how these processes can be modelled in terms of random circuits.

-\section{Markovianization by circuit design}
+\subsection{Markovianization by circuit design}

-While, no explicit sets forming unitary $t$-designs for $t\ge4$ are known to date, several efficient constructions generating approximate unitary designs by quantum circuits are known.
+While no explicit sets forming unitary $\design$-designs for $\design\ge4$ are known to date, several efficient constructions generating approximate unitary designs by quantum circuits are known.
 Using these constructions we can highlight the physical implications of the theorem above.
-We begin by discussing the details of such a construction first.
-Specifically, we will focus on that of Ref.~\cite{Winter_HamDesign}.
-As suggested in Fig.~\ref{Fig:Processes}(b), this construction only requires simple two-qubit interactions, from which \emph{Markovianization} emerges.
+We begin by discussing the details of one such construction.
+As suggested in Fig.~\ref{Fig:Processes}(b), this construction only requires simple two-qubit interactions and, under certain conditions, yields an approximate unitary design, from which we can use Eq.~\eqref{eq: largedev_design} in our main Theorem to verify that Markovianization emerges.